Google Nest (smart speakers): Nest Hub Max

 A larger version of the Google Nest Hub, called the Google Nest Hub Max, was announced on May 7, 2019.
 It features a 10-inch (1280 x 800) display, integrated camera (which can be used for face recognition, Google Duo video calls, and as a security camera), and larger speakers with a rear-facing subwoofer.
 It was released in September 2019.

 Nest Mini

 On October 15, 2019, Google unveiled a second-generation model of the Home Mini branded as the Google Nest Mini.
 It was released on October 22.
-It includes a larger speaker, an additional microphone, a machine learning chip that can cache voice recognition data for commonly-used commands locally, and "ultrasonic sensing".
-It is similar in design to the first-generation Home Mini, except its cover is now made from recycled plastic.
-The back of the Nest Mini contains a hole for wall-mounting with a screw, and it contains LED lights that highlight the touch areas for volume control.
+The device is similar in design to the first-generation Home Mini with several small improvements.
+The fabric of the Nest Mini is made of recycled consumer plastic bottles.
+The device is powered by a proprietary pin-style DC plug with higher energy input and reliability than the previous iteration's Micro-USB.
+The upgrades include a larger speaker, an additional microphone, a machine learning chip that can cache voice recognition data for commonly used commands locally.
+It contains LED lights that highlight the touch areas for volume control and makes use of "ultrasound sensing", allowing for findability in dark environments.
+The bottom of the Nest Mini contains a hole for wall-mounting with a screw.
 It is available in the colors "chalk", "charcoal", "coral", and "sky blue".